jackryanoracoy/dawnbreak/README.md

 ## CSS Methodologies

 Organize project files that can better deal with CSS specifics like global namespace, cascade and selectors specificity.
-Shares the same methodology of some popular methodologies like ITCSS, BEM, SMACSS and OOCSS.
+Shares the same methodology of some popular methodologies like ITCSS, SMACSS and OOCSS.
 This approach is to ensure everyone who participates in the development of a website works with a single codebase and speaks the same language.

 ### Separated CSS codebase